lpgcode/lpgcode/README.md

 Here in this github profile you can find various snippets of work.
 Live examples if available are linked in the README.
 I try to keep things in here simple for reuse as a personal repo, but will provide links to other outside repos I'm working on as they come up.
 Soon, I'll also be taking the best projects and throwing them all into a portfolio website for easy viewing which will be linked here.

- In the meantime if you have any questions about my work or want to talk about a project,
+ In the meantime if you have any questions about my work or want to talk about a project feel free to reach out by email:

- Contact me @ landongrammer@protonmail.com
+ landongrammer@protonmail.com

- Cheers!